 Even outside of web design, black has long been associated with luxury and is culturally tied to authority, power, and control.
 It also helps create a visual focal point that commands attention.

-In web design, black creates a strong visual impact and while also helping enhance the legibility of other important elements on the site such as copy and hero images.
+In web design, black creates a strong visual impact and helps enhance the legibility of other important elements on the site, such as copy and hero images.

-White is also another option, frequently used by brands who want to focus on understated simplicity and a modern aesthetic.
+White is another option, frequently used by brands that want to emphasize understated simplicity and a modern aesthetic.

-More striking hues like gold and purple are also applied, as both are historically associated with luxury, but are often used as accents.
+More striking hues, like gold and purple, are also used.
+Both are historically associated with luxury but are often used as accents.

 Source: Chanel

-Visuals are important in this industry so it’s common to see solid, contrasting colors for many music and entertainment sites.
-The use of bright colors have been known to increase heart rate, which is why it’s so effective in capturing attention and evoking excitement.
+Visuals are important in this industry, so it’s common to see solid, contrasting colors on many music and entertainment sites.
+Bright colors have been known to increase heart rate, which is why they’re so effective in capturing attention and evoking excitement.

 For example, Last.fm uses a dark background to make album covers and other visual elements on their site stand out.